clintberry/phonybox/README.rst

 3. Check out the code...

-4. In your terminal, go to the code directory and type: vagrant up
+4. In your terminal, go to the code directory and type: vagrant up (FYI - on first usage this downloads a rather large (1 gig) virtual machine file)

 Yeah, that is it....